Stock market today: More gains for tech send S&P 500 and Nasdaq composite toward all-time highs

 NEW YORK (AP) — The S&P 500 and Nasdaq composite indexes are rising toward all-time highs on Wednesday as technology stocks keep climbing.

-The S&P 500 was 0.5% higher in midday trading and sitting just below its record set two weeks ago.
-The Nasdaq composite was 1.1% higher, as of 11 a.m.
-Eastern time, and on track to set an all-time high.
-The Dow Jones Industrial Average was lagging the market and down 63 points, or 0.2%.
+The S&P 500 was 0.8% higher in afternoon trading and on track to surpass its record set two weeks ago.
+The Nasdaq composite was 1.5% higher, as of 12:57 p.m.
+Eastern time, and on also on track to set an all-time high.
+The Dow Jones Industrial Average rose 34 points, or 0.1%.

 The broad retail industry has been highlighting challenges for lower-income U.S. households, which are trying to keep up with still-high inflation.

-Treasury yields were holding relatively steady in the bond market following some mixed data on the economy.
+Treasury yields fell in the bond market following some mixed data on the economy.
 One report said real estate, health care and other businesses in the U.S. services sector returned to growth last month and blew by economists' forecasts.
 Perhaps more importantly for Wall Street, the report from the Institute for Supply Management also said prices rose at a slower pace in May than a month before.

 Another report in the morning suggested hiring slowed last month by more than expected at U.S. employers outside the government.